qwerfd2/Groove_Coaster_2_Server/README.md

 ## At the Start

+First, you need to set up the server.
+Use the `Setup the Server First` section.

-There are 2 ways of setting up the connection.
+Next, there are 2 ways to set up the connection.
 Pick one.

 1. Proxy.
 Requires more setup, but the install package can remain unmodified.